figshare/Total-Impact/plugins/template-plugin-python/doc.md

 <!-- TODO show actual check against the default test ID pattern? -->

 The method then obtains the page as specified by calling the *get_data* method.
-If a page is correctly received it then parses it using the *get_stats* method and returns the response to Total-Impact core.
+If a page is correctly received it then parses it using the *get_stats* method and returns the response to total-impact core.

 {{ d['template-plugin.py|idio']['get-page-parse-response'] }}